jonathanong/horizontal-grid-packing/README.md

 Other options you may be interested are:

-- `width` - the width of the grid.
+- `width` - the width of the grid in pixels.
   You should change this when `container`'s width changes.

 ### pack.reload()

 Recalculates the grid.
-Specifically, you would want to use this when the image is resized:
+Specifically, you would want to use this when `container` is resized:

 ```js
 window.addEventListener('resize', function () {